lbabetto/gameoflife/README.md

-# gameoflife
+# Game of Life

-Simple implementation of Conway's Game of Life
+Simple implementation of Conway's Game of Life in Python (and soon, C++)